Dr. Gary Knighton, D.O.?

 About

 Gary A. Knighton, DO, is a bariatrician who diagnoses and treats patients at Arizona Medical Weight Loss in Mesa, Arizona.
 He founded Arizona Medical Weight Loss in 1998.
 Dr. Knighton is recognized Arizona’s #1 Physician for Weight-Loss Management.
 As a bariatrician, he specializes in the diagnosis, prevention, and treatment of obesity.
-Dr. Knighton’s impressive professional journey spans twenty-four years and has expanse knowledge and unrivaled expertise in bariatric medicine.
+Dr. Knighton’s impressive professional journey spans twenty-eight years and has expanse knowledge and unrivaled expertise in bariatric medicine.

 Education and Training